 Financial Industry Regulatory Authority (or FINRA) is a nonprofit government agency that aims to protect U.S. investors and ensure market integrity, supervises U.S. brokers.
-Founded in 2007, FINRA supervises and regulates more than 4250 brokerage firms in the USA.
+Founded in 2007, Financial Industry Regulatory Authority FINRA supervises and regulates more than 4250 brokerage firms in the USA.

 We have said that the purpose of FINRA is to protect investors' rights and to ensure the stability of the markets.
 FINRA takes on some duties and responsibilities to achieve this goal.

 Financial institutions serving in the USA have to comply with the "Bank Secrecy Act."
-The purpose of AML regulations is to detect and prevent crimes such as money laundering, terrorist financing, corruption, and bribery.
+The BSA money laundering law contains a number of laws.
+The purpose of Anti-Money Laundering/Counter-Terrorism Financing regulations is to detect and prevent crimes such as money laundering, terrorist financing, corruption, and bribery.
 FINRA audits whether companies comply with their obligations of AML regulations.
 An AML compliance program under FINRA 3310 must have some basic principles.
 If we examine these principles;

 Request a demo and learn how Sanction Scanner protects your firm from the Financial Crimes.Request Demo